Mitigation Controls in SAP® GRC

-SAP GRC is a solution provided by SAP that helps an Organization to reduce Risks, provide information for decision making and increase efficiency by automation:
+SAP® GRC is a solution provided by SAP® that helps organizations reduce risks, provide decision-making information, and increase efficiency through automation:

-The SAP GRC Area comprises different modules, please find below the most important ones:
+The SAP® GRC area includes different modules, and here we will focus on the most important ones:

-When it comes to Mitigating Controls, you can maintain them inside two different Modules: Access Control & Process Control.
-However, the maintenance of Mitigating Controls is different on each of them.
+When it comes to mitigation controls, they can be maintained within two different modules: Access Control and Process Control.
+However, the maintenance of Mitigation Controls is different in each of them.

 SAP® GRC Access Control

-This module is focused on the technical area of User and Role Management.
-As a summary, the tools provided by Access Control module are:
+This module focuses on the technical area of User and Role Management.
+In summary, the tools provided by the Access Control module are:

-• Access Risk Analysis (ARA) – that helps to define and monitor access Risks within a system.
+• Access Risk Analysis (ARA), which helps define and control access risks within a system.

-• Access Request Management (ARM) – that helps to define and execute the User Provisioning process in a system.
+• Access Request Management (ARM), which helps define and execute the user provisioning process in a system.

-• Business Role Management (BRM) – that helps to define and execute the Role Management process in an SAP® system
+• Business Role Management (BRM), which helps define and execute the role management process in an SAP® system.

-The first module, Access Risk Analysis (ARA) is the one that manages the definition and usage of Mitigating Controls.
-Please find below one screenshot that shows the different fields that are required for the creation of a Mitigating Control:
+The first module, Access Risk Analysis (ARA), is the one that manages the definition and use of Mitigation Controls.
+Below, you will find a screenshot showing the different fields required for the creation of a Mitigation Control:

-• Mitigating Control ID: the ID that will identify the Mitigating Control that is being created.
+• Mitigating Control ID: the ID that will identify the Mitigation Control being created.

-• Description: long description that will give all the information about the Mitigating Control.
+• Description: a long description that provides all the information about the Mitigation Control.

-• Organization: the scope where the Mitigating Control is applicable.
+• Organization: the scope in which the mitigating control is applicable.

-Apart from the first Tab (“General”), the Mitigating Control has 4 more Tabs:
+Apart from the first tab (“General”), the Mitigation Control has 4 more tabs:

-• Access Risk: Inside this tab is where you set the Access Risks to which this Mitigating Control is applicable.
+• Access Risk: This is where the Access Risks to which this Mitigation Control applies are set.

-• Owners: Here you are required to include an Owner for the Mitigating Control, who will be accountable for the Mitigating Control Periodic Review.
+• Owners: Here, an Owner must be included for the Mitigation Control, who will be responsible for its periodic review.

 • Reports: Documentation tab.

-• Attachments and Links: Here you can upload documents with more information about the Mitigating Control (or refer it to a specific site).
+• Attachments and Links: Here, documents with more information about the mitigation control can be uploaded (or referenced to a specific site).

-Once we understand what is the information that is being included as part of the Mitigating Control definition, it is important to know what we can do with this inside SAP GRC Access Control Module.
+Once we understand what information is included as part of the Mitigation Control definition, it is important to know what can be done with this within the SAP® GRC Access Control module.

-Mitigating Controls are being used mainly inside ARA, ARM and BRM modules.
-Let’s try to establish what we can do in each of them.
+Mitigation controls are mainly used within the ARA, ARM, and BRM modules.
+Let’s see what can be done in each of them.

-Mitigating Controls can be assigned to a specific user or role, and this will mitigate it.
-It is important to understand that each Mitigating Control will be applicable only when the Risks that were selected inside the Master Data appear.
-You cannot mitigate a Risk if there is no Mitigating Control linked to it.
-Once we perform the Mitigation to the User/Role, it will be excluded from the Risk Analysis (only for Risks to which you assigned a Mitigating Control; if you did not mitigate a Risk, the User/Role will still show up for that Risk).
+Mitigation Controls can be assigned to a specific user or role, and this will mitigate the risk.
+It is important to understand that each Mitigating Control will only be applicable when the Risks selected within the Master Data appear.
+A risk cannot be mitigated if no Mitigation Control is linked to it.
+Once we mitigate the User/Role, they will be excluded from the Risk Analysis (only for the Risks to which you assigned a Mitigating Control; if no Risk is mitigated, the User/Role will continue to appear for that Risk).

 Access Request Management (ARM)

-When executing the User Provisioning Process, you can assign a Mitigating Control to a User prior to the real assignment inside the system.
-This will help to identify those Risks that were reviewed and approved.
+When executing the User Provisioning process, a Mitigation Control can be assigned to a User before the actual assignment within the system.
+This will help identify the Risks that were reviewed and approved.

-On the other side, there is a specific periodic review of Mitigating Controls inside the ARM tool.
-This will help to review the Master Data of Mitigating Controls on a periodic basis, to ensure that everything is up to date.
+On the other hand, there is a specific periodic review of Mitigation Controls within the ARM tool.
+This will help periodically review the Master Data of the Mitigation Controls to ensure everything is up-to-date.

 Business Role Management (BRM)

-Like the previous case of ARM module, when executing the Role Provisioning process, you can assign a mitigating control to a Role that is going to be promoted to the Production system.
-It is important to note that when performing Role Mitigation this will be extended to all Users that currently have the Role assigned inside the SAP system.
+Similar to the previous case in the ARM module, when executing the Role Provisioning process, a mitigation control can be assigned to a Role that is going to be promoted to the Production system.
+It is important to note that when mitigating a Role, this will extend to all Users who currently have the Role assigned within the SAP® system.

-The SAP GRC Process Control module is different from the SAP GRC Access Control module since it does not only keep documentation but also performs monitoring operations inside the SAP System.
+The SAP® GRC Process Control module differs from the SAP® GRC Access Control module because it not only stores documentation but also performs monitoring operations within the SAP® system.

-The Master Data for the Mitigating Controls is a lot more detailed than the example we reviewed inside the SAP GRC Access Control Module:
+The Master Data for Mitigation Controls is much more detailed than the example we reviewed in the SAP® GRC Access Control Module:

 The main differences are:

-• Control Automation: defines if the Control is automated, semi-automated or manual.
+• Control Automation: defines whether the Control is automatic, semi-automatic, or manual.

-• Level of Evidence: defines if the Control needs to be tested.
+• Level of Evidence: defines whether the Control needs to be tested.

-• Purpose: states if the Control is Preventive or Detective.
+• Purpose: indicates whether the Control is Preventive or Detective.

-• Regulation: establish the Regulation where the Mitigating Control is applicable.
+• Regulation: set the Regulation in which the Mitigation Control applies.

-• Risk: establish the Risk that can emerge if the Control is not working as expected.
+• Risk: set the Risk that may arise if the Control does not function as expected.

-• Performance Plan: establish the test steps and the responsible for each of them when performing the testing of the Control.
+• Performance Plan: set the test steps and the responsible persons for each of them when performing the Control test.

-• Attachment and Links: upload all the information related to the Mitigating Control that will be sent to the responsible when testing the control.
+• Attachment and Links: upload all information related to the mitigation control that will be sent to the responsible party when testing the control.

-There are two types of operation that the Process Control system can perform:
+There are two types of operations that SAP® GRC Process Control can perform:

-So, as we stated before, the Process Control system can perform operations to verify if the Controls are working as expected inside the system.
+As mentioned earlier, the Process Control system can perform operations to verify if the Controls are functioning as expected within the system.

-The following image detects all the GL Accounts that are created within an SAP system and identifies the person who created it.
-Furthermore, as we discussed previously, the advantage of Process Control is the ability to perform monitoring activities to ensure that everything is aligned with the Organization Policies.
+The following image detects all the GL accounts created within an SAP® system and identifies the person who created them.
+Additionally, as we discussed earlier, the advantage of Process Control is the ability to perform follow-up activities to ensure everything aligns with the Organization’s Policies.

 Did you like it?